How to Pay Off Student Loans Faster

 Leverage Employer Repayment Programs

-Some employers offer student loan repayment assistance as a benefit—often $100 to $200 monthly toward principal.
+Some employers offer student loan repayment assistance—often $100 to $200 monthly toward principal.
 Stack employer contributions with your own extras on the same target loan for compound acceleration.
 Confirm whether benefits are taxable and how long the program lasts before relying on them in long-term projections.

 How we explain this